andreoliwa/logseq-doctor/docs/readme.md

     tidy-up     Tidy up your Markdown files

     Flags:
-    -h, --help   help for lsd
+    -h, --help   help for lqd

-    Use "lsd [command] --help" for more information about a command.
+    Use "lqd [command] --help" for more information about a command.

-Type `lsdpy` without arguments to check the current commands and options:
+Type `lqdpy` without arguments to check the current commands and options:

-    Usage: lsdpy [OPTIONS] COMMAND [ARGS]...
+    Usage: lqdpy [OPTIONS] COMMAND [ARGS]...

     Logseq Doctor: heal your flat old Markdown files before importing them.